coder-dojo-ham/coder-dojo-worksheets/python/turtle-sessions/make-it-rain/turtle-make-it-rain.md

     draw_drop(drop[0], drop[1])
 </code></pre>

 Drops is a list of (x,y) pairs - each a small list too.
-When we draw this - x is drop[0] and y is drop[1].
+When we draw this - x is `drop[0]` and y is `drop[1]`.
 This should show the same 3 drops as before, but you can change the list to add more drops.

 ### Random rain

 Now we can make the list bigger.
-Let's add 100 raindrops using `random` to scatter them around the screen.
+Lets add 100 raindrops using `random` to scatter them around the screen.
 First we need to import random at the top of our code:

 <pre><code>
 import turtle